 Western Front’s reception is wheelchair accessible.
 Further details about accessibility at Western Front can be found here.

-What to expect: This intimate thirty-minute performance will take place in Western Front’s reception with a capacity of thirty audience members.
+What to expect: This intimate thirty-minute performance will take place in Western Front’s foyer.
 While the event will be standing-room-only, seats can be made available for accessibility needs.

-Presented with support from the Canada Council for Arts and BC Arts Council, and mentorship from Justine A. Chambers and Autumn Knight.
+Presented with support from the Canada Council for Arts, BC Arts Council, and the Government of Canada.
+With thanks to Justine A. Chambers and Autumn Knight for their mentorship.